wangaz/contao-form-auto-grow/README.md

 ##CSS Tips

-Use the following CSS-Styles to get most out of Form.AutoGrow.
+Use the following CSS-Styles to get most out of Auto Grow.

 Hide the vertical scrollbar that sometimes appears in Webkit while resizing:
 ```css